RolfyLl/configure-ad/README.md

 <img src="https://i.imgur.com/hklMf54.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a bunch of additional users and attempt to log into client-1 with one of the users Login to DC-1 as jane_admin
-Open PowerShell_ise as an administrator
-Create a new File and paste the contents of the script into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)
-Run the script and observe the accounts being created When finished, open ADUC and observe the accounts in the appropriate OU attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+In the last part of the lab, I Created 10,000 additional users and attempted to log into client-1 with one of the users Login to DC-1 as Hector_admin, Open PowerShell_ise as an administrator Create a new File and paste the contents of the script into it.
+Ran the script and observed the accounts being created When finished, open ADUC and observe the accounts in the appropriate OU attempt to log into Client-1 with one of the accounts

 </p>
 <br />